 Organize your home (and life!) with these fabric storage baskets.
 They fit perfectly in Ikea cubby shelves, and fold up when not in use!

 The Fat Quarter Sized Fold Up Baskets that I showed you how to make last month are helping me keep my sewing room organized by holding patterns, pom-pom trim, and an in-progress quilt!
-It was only a matter of time before I decided to make bigger fabric storage baskets, don't you think???
+It was only a matter of time before I decided to make bigger fabric storage baskets like these.

 Many thanks to Fabric.com for providing the materials for this new sewing tutorial…